DigitalPhonetics/IMS-Toucan/README.md

 ![image](Utility/toucan.png)

-IMS-Toucan is a toolkit for teaching, training and using state-of-the-art Speech Synthesis models, developed at the **Institute for Natural Language Processing (IMS), University of Stuttgart, Germany**.
+IMS Toucan is a toolkit for teaching, training and using state-of-the-art Speech Synthesis models, developed at the **Institute for Natural Language Processing (IMS), University of Stuttgart, Germany**.
 Everything is pure Python and PyTorch based to keep it as simple and beginner-friendly, yet powerful as possible.